pexip/angular-enhance-text/README.md

 Current features include:

 * Replacing smilies
+* Replacing links
+* Sanitize output

 Planned features will include:

-* Replacing links with HTML links
 * Replacing YouTube Links with embeddable iframes
 * Replacing links that end in known extensions for pictures and videos with previews and links to it